sanjanalad99/about-me/README.md

 ---

-# Sanjana's Data Science & Software Engineering Journey! 👩‍💻🚀
+# My Data Science & Software Engineering Journey! 👩‍💻🚀

 Hello!
 I'm Sanjana Lad, a recent Master of Science in Computer Engineering graduate from California State University Fullerton.
 My academic journey has been a blend of rigorous coursework in Cyber Security, Real-Time Audio and Language Processing, and Advanced Computer Networking, providing me with a rich foundation in both software engineering and data science.